Jamesits/docker-dst-server/README.md

 ## Known Issues

  * On Docker environment which doesn't support UDP port forwarding, LAN only server cannot be used.
 (Still you can enable Steam punchthrough and search for your server in `Online` catalog. )
+ * Docker IPv6 support is another sh*t and we currently don't have any idea on it.
+Help and advices are always welcomed.

 ## FAQ